saicumbulam/System-Design/system design popular/Kafka.md

 **Consumer group**
 - one or more consumers that work together to consume a topic.
 - The group assures that each partition is only consumed by one member.
-- The mapping of a consumer to a partition is often called ownership of the partition by the consumer.
+- The mapping of a consumer to a partition is often called *ownership of the partition by the consumer*.
 - consumers can horizontally scale to consume topics with a large number of messages.
 Additionally, if a single consumer fails, the remaining members of the group will rebalance the partitions being consumed to take over for the missing member.

 ![picture 2](../images/d08a2fe5d11d27abcd637e464806229be1450a75db1e952eb1f2ab6b5d1193ce.png)